HDSB-GWS/ICS2-Notes/Processing Notes/07. Animation/animation.md

 You've seen that the `draw` function is called 60 times per second, and you know how to use operators like `+` and `-` to get new values.

 This tutorial combines all of those ideas to create animations.
+You can watch the video for this lesson [here](https://drive.google.com/file/d/1pRVy6cT4C4VvDaw--SIZ9zdR_Odpw6Oz/view?usp=sharing)

 # What is animation?